Jukkobee/The-Alien/MVP.md

 - keyboard functioning
 - chat log functioning
 - messages sending
-**Simplifications:**
+    - KZ: added some simple responces for the alien.
+They currently have meaning explainations below them **Simplifications:**
 - NPC is dumber than planned
 - nouns and verbs aren't split up yet